loader-icon

 Module 3: Function Specific Requirements

-This module aims on providing the learner with general information on the correct packaging, marking, and labeling requirements when transporting lithium batteries, the placarding requirements of vehicles, containers, and other modes of transportation, and the importance and elements of shipping papers.
+This module provides learners with general guidance on proper packaging, marking, and labeling when transporting lithium batteries.
+It covers placarding requirements for vehicles, containers, and other transport modes.
+The module also explains the purpose and essential elements of shipping papers, supporting safe and compliant lithium battery handling.

 • Lesson 7: General Requirements for Shipping Papers